micael-ortega/events-api/README.md

 ## About me

-First I want to know how to ask questions that drives people asking themselves where does this comes from or where it's going to take me, why it's so relevant?
+First I want to know how to ask questions that drives people wondering about where does this comes from or where it's going to take me, why it's so relevant?
 I want to know how to effectivly ask questions.

 ## About the repository